 Some clothing and home furnishings, including a reproduction of the interior of an 1800’s Ottoman home.
 This pair of chopines for hamimi (Turkish bath) also date from the late Ottoman era.
 Mother of pearl inlay on wood, straps appear to be appliqued and beaded textile.
 Sorry I didn’t take a closer look to see if it that strap was a felt or woven piece…

-We hail a cab back to the Sultanahmet, just after midnight.
-My shuttle is due at 3:30 AM, and since I am the last guest in his hotel, we sit and talk in the dining room.
+After a very full and final day, I return to the hotel.
+My shuttle is due at 3:30 AM, and since I am the last guest, Baha and I sit and talk in the dining room.
 We talk about my Facebook albums, and the route my plane would take on its return to Seattle, and if there are sharks in Puget Sound.
 Cars, and sports, and music.
 Whatever small talk our tired brains could manage.

 The shuttle arrives.
 Baha loads my book-heavy luggage into the van.
 He gives me a warm European-style send-off and promise to keep in touch.
 It has been a remarkable trip, and I will never, ever forget this place…

 Read the full account at Daveno Travels.